waysiderose/tsl_diceroller/README.md

-# tsl_diceroller
+# Thirsty Sword Lesbian Dice Roller

-Jupyter Notebook containing a dice roller for a TTRPG.
+Jupyter Notebook containing a dice roller for Thirsty Sword Lesbians, a Table Top Roll Playing Game that uses Powered by the Apocolypse rules.